-10 SETTING THE SCENE

-THE VERY ROOTS OF THE PLACE The birth of Greater Manchester in 1974 saw the inclusion of ten local authority areas, including the city of Manchester at its metropolitan centre and what is currently a city-region of 2.8 million people.
-Greater Manchester (GM) was created along with a series of city-regions across the UK as a new tier of governance and administration.
-Arguably - and with characteristic determination, pragmatism and resolve - GM has since then led the UK in terms of development at a city-regional scale, forging ahead with a focussed intent to be the best, to be acknowledged as a national and global centre.
+The formation of GMCA in 2011 transformed the city region's legal standing, and three years later, leaders across the ten councils of Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford and Wigan signed a deal devolving a wide range of powers to GMCA.
+In doing so, they established the role of elected mayor for the city region, and Greater Manchester became the first region in England to be delegated control of its health and social care budget by Whitehall, which it became the responsibility of the GMHSCP.

 "It means all the Boroughs to me.
 Bigger than the city.
 A region of so many distinct communities.
-GM is a search for commonality, for unity - and through that, strength and a louder voice nationally."
-The formation of Greater Manchester Combined Authority (GMCA) in 2011 transformed its legal standing, and in 2014 leaders across the ten councils of Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford and Wigan signed a deal devolving a wide range of powers to GMCA.
-In doing so, they established the role of elected Mayor for the city-region and Greater Manchester became the first region in England to take on delegated control of the health and social care budget from Whitehall - it became the responsibility of the Greater Manchester Health and Social Care Partnership.
-"It means all the Boroughs to me.
-Bigger than the city.
-A region of so many distinct communities.
-GM is a search for commonality, for unity - and through that, strength and a louder voice nationally".1 As GM matures into middle age, the results of its collective efforts are clear to see.
-Greater Manchester has established itself, at the epicentre of the North of England, as a pioneer and thought leader in regional devolution.
+GM is a search for commonality, for unity - and, through that, strength and a louder voice nationally".1

+As GM matures into middle age, the results of its collective efforts are clear to see.
+Greater Manchester has established itself at the epicentre of the North of England, as a pioneer and thought leader in regional devolution.
 It is widely acknowledged and held up as an exemplar of successful collaborative governance.
 That said, the response to GM as a place and as a reference point for cultural identity is perhaps less emphatic.
-It is unusual to hear anyone self-refer as being "from Greater Manchester", and the same is true of its city-regional counterparts.
-Partly due to the long histories, heritage strengths and proud local identities of its constituent areas, a collective "Greater Manchester" identity remains elusive.
-Instead, the cultural characteristics ascribed to "Greater Manchester" and the narrative around it remains true to its roots and focussed on the qualities of its governance, administration and leadership.
-As a result, GM is known for focus, resilience, determination and going its own way, most recently illustrated in its resistance and challenge to incoherent national There is a well-worn trope that Greater Manchester does things differently.
-One hesitates when using this much-loved mantra, allegedly first uttered by Tony Wilson, a figure long associated with the culture and popular politics of the city of Manchester.
-LEFT ART WITH HEART'S GOLDEN YEARS CARAVAN Photo of Art with Heart's Golden Years Caravan project by Joe Smith.
+It's unusual to hear anyone refer to themselves as being "from Greater Manchester".
+Partly due to the long histories, strong heritages and proud local identities of its constituent areas, a collective identity remains elusive.
+Instead, the cultural characteristics ascribed to "Greater Manchester" and the narrative around it remains true to its roots and focussed on the qualities of its administration and leadership.
+As a result, GM is known for resilience and determination, most recently illustrated in its resistance to incoherent national "leadership" over regional pandemic governance.

-Read the Art With Heart case study here or p.10 of Parallel Narratives.
+There is a well-worn trope that GM does things differently.